 ABA-approved programs are also recognized in most US jurisdictions.
 Some states recognize non-accredited programs within their state, but these may not be recognized if you move to another state.
 An ABA-approved degree would be recognized in most states in the US.

-If you want to start a rewarding career in the legal field, MTI College offers a fully online paralegal programs for eligible students residing in California.
+If you want to start a rewarding career in the legal field, Campus, formerly known as MTI College, offers a fully online paralegal program–enrollment is open now!

 Types of programs that can be ABA-approved